Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-We now resolve both of the above issues via the bucketing approach, allowing our generator to support all remaining types of queries.
-We begin this section by focusing first on \func{random-neighbor} queries, then extend the construction to the remaining ones.
-In order to handle \func{random-neighbor}$(v)$, we divide the neighbors of $v$ into \emph{buckets} $B_v = \{ B_v^{(1)}, B_v^{(2)},\ldots\}$, so that each bucket contains, in expectation, roughly the same number of neighbors of $v$.
-We may then implement \func{random-neighbor}$(v)$ by randomly selecting a bucket $B_v^{(i)}$, fill in entries $\ADJ[v][u]$ for $u \in B_v^{(i)}$ with $\ONE$'s and $\ZERO$'s, then report a random neighbor from this bucket.
-As the bucket size may be too large when the probabilities are small, instead of using a linear scan, our \func{fill} subroutine will be implemented with the \func{next-neighbor} subroutine in Algorithm~\ref{alg:oblivious-coin-toss} previously developed in Section~\ref{sec:ER-rand}.
-Since the number of iterations required by this subroutine is roughly proportional to the number of neighbors, we choose to allocate a constant number of neighbors in expectation to each bucket: with constant probability the bucket contains some neighbors, and with high probability it has at most $O(\log n)$ neighbors.
+We begin this section by focusing first on \func{Random-Neighbor} queries, then extend the construction to the remaining queries.
+In order to handle \func{Random-Neighbor}$(v)$, we divide the neighbors of $v$ into \emph{blocks} $\vec B_v = \{ B^{(1)}_v, B^{(2)}_v, \ldots, B^{(i)}_v, \ldots\}$, so that each block contains, in expectation, roughly the same number of neighbors of $v$.
+We implement \func{Random-Neighbor}$(v)$ by randomly selecting a block $B^{(i)}_v$, filling in entries $\ADJ[v][u]$ for $u \in B^{(i)}_v$ with $\ONE$'s and $\ZERO$'s, and then reporting a random neighbor from this block.
+As the block size may be large when the probabilities are small, instead of using a linear scan, our \func{Fill} subroutine will be implemented using the ``run-of-$\ZERO$s'' sampling from Algorithm~\ref{alg:oblivious-coin-toss} (see Section~\ref{sec:ER-rand}).
+Since the number of iterations required by this subroutine is roughly proportional to the number of neighbors, we choose to allocate a constant number of neighbors in expectation to each block: with constant probability the block contains some neighbors, and with high probability it has at most $O(\log n)$ neighbors.

-Nonetheless, as the actual number of neighbors appearing in each bucket may be different, we balance out these discrepancies by performing \emph{rejection sampling}, equalizing the probability of choosing any neighbor implicitly, again without the knowledge of $\deg(v)$ as previously done in Section~\ref{sec:ER-naive}.
-Leveraging the fact that the maximum number of neighbors in any bucket is $\Bo(\log n)$, we show not only that the probabability of success in the rejection sampling process is at least $1/\poly(\log n)$, but the number of iterations required by \func{next-neighbor} is also bounded by $\poly(\log n)$, achieving the overall $\poly(\log n)$ complexities.
-Here in this section, we will extensively rely on the assumption that the expected number of neighbors for consecutive vertices, $\sum_{u=a}^b p_{v,u}$, can be computed efficiently.
+As the actual number of neighbors appearing in each block will be different, we balance out the discrepancies by performing \emph{rejection sampling}.
+This equalizes the probability of choosing any neighbor implicitly without knowledge of $\deg(v)$.
+Using the fact that the maximum number of neighbors in any block is $\Bo(\log n)$, we show not only that the probability of success in the rejection sampling process is at least $1/\poly(\log n)$, but the number of iterations required by \func{Next-Neighbor} is also bounded by $\poly(\log n)$, achieving the overall $\poly(\log n)$ complexities.
+Here, we will extensively rely on the assumption that the expected number of neighbors for consecutive vertices, $\sum_{u=a}^b p_{vu}$, can be approximated efficiently.